 There is no reason why good practice in safeguarding should not be a feature of every school; at Charles Darwin School, we are striving for this practice to be recognised as excellent.
 We comply with requirements and often move beyond them; it is not seen as a burden but as a reasonable and essential part of the fabric of the school; we pay attention to the meticulous and systematic implementation of policies and routines; it involves every member of the school community in some way; and we have a sharp eye on the particular circumstances and needs of all pupils, especially the most vulnerable.

-Click here for the school's Safeguarding Policy for 2018 to be ratified by governors in the autumn term.
+Click here for the school's Safeguarding and Child Protection Policy Including COVID-19 addendum April 2020

 Click here for the Bromley Safeguarding site